torchbox/wagtail-content-import/docs/settings.md

 Whether Wagtail Content Import should check the file content as well as the hash when determining duplicate images.
 Defaults to `False`.

+#### `WAGTAILCONTENTIMPORT_CONVERT_EXTERNAL_LINKS`

+Whether Wagtail Content Import should automatically convert links that exactly match a page url to internal page links.
+Defaults to `True`.

 ## Google Picker Settings

 #### `GOOGLE_OAUTH_CLIENT_CONFIG` (Required):